nakkyung0/nakkyung0.github.io/_posts/2026-06-08-StolenMount.md

 We copy the entire hex dump output and paste it into **[CyberChef](https://gchq.github.io/CyberChef/)**, then build the following recipe:

 1. **From Hexdump** - converts the Wireshark-formatted hex dump back into raw bytes
-2. **Extract Files** - scans the raw bytes for known file magic signatures and carves out any complete files it finds (ZIP files start with the magic bytes `PK\x03\x04`)
+2. **Extract Files** - scans the raw bytes for known file magic signatures and carves out any complete files it finds.

 ![CyberChef recipe showing From Hexdump and Extract Files, with 2 ZIP files in output](/assets/img/TryHackMe/StolenMount/7.png)